-There are no specific requirements or restrictions on non-resident entities and individuals to own or lease real estate (including shares in companies holding properties) in Hong Kong.
+There are no specific requirements or restrictions on nonresident entities and individuals to own or lease real estate (including shares in companies holding properties) in Hong Kong.

-Foreigners are allowed to directly purchase real estate assets in the private market.
-Non-Hong Kong permanent residents are subject to payments of higher rates of ad valorem stamp duty (AVD) and buyer's stamp duty (BSD).
+Foreigners are allowed to directly purchase the real estate assets in the private market.
+For the purchase of property before 28 February 2024, non-Hong Kong permanent residents are subject to payments of a higher rate of ad valorem stamp duty (AVD) and buyer's stamp duty (BSD).